Heating an RV very much depends on the source of power you have available.

 Using propane is a good option when away from an electric source or as emergency.
 A good propane heater is hard to beat since they can put out some good heat anywhere.

 The only real problem with propane is having to lug around and refill tanks constantly which can become a pain times.

 With that said propane is the best in my opinion heating a RV especially on a very cold night.
-Most will have a installed heater in their RV which can use propane.
+Many RVs will have a built-in propane heater.

 If a small portable propane unit is used be aware they use a lot of oxygen in a small space, and put out carbon monoxide which can be dangerous.